 Save on realtor fees

-The best way to save money on a big chunk of your selling costs is to find a realtor who charges lower listing fees.
-In Mississippi, real estate commission costs an average of $8,805 — that's typically more expensive than the rest of your closing costs combined!
+The best way to reduce your selling costs is to find a realtor who charges lower listing fees.
+In Mississippi, real estate commission costs an average of $9,159 — that's usually more expensive than the rest of your closing costs combined!

 Thankfully, there's a way to save big by selling with Clever.
-With listing fees of just $3,000 or 1%, you'll save an average of $1,403 on a median-priced home in Mississippi!
+With listing fees of just $3,000 or 1%, you'll save an average of $1,580 on a median-priced home in Mississippi.

 Frequently asked questions

 In Mississippi, expect to pay about 2.98% of your home's sale price in closing costs — not including realtor fees.
 At the median home value of $168,366, this equates to around $5,024 at closing.
 Learn more about what makes up seller closing costs in Mississippi.